18F/join.tts.gsa.gov/pages/positions/USDC-Deputy Director.md

 - Undergo and pass a background investigation.
 You must be granted this clearance before you can start the job
 - Have your identity and work status eligibility verified if you are not a GSA employee.
 We will use the Department of Homeland Security’s e-Verify system for this
 - Any discrepancies must be resolved as a condition of continued employment
 - Complete a financial disclosure report to verify that no conflict, or an appearance of conflict, exists between your financial interest and this position

-{% endif %}

-{% if page.state == 'upcoming' %}

-{% endif %}

 ## Qualifications